dmitry-salnikov/articles/_posts/2014-02-01-provision-an-ec2-instance-with-vagrant-and-ansible.md

 We need to override the user name to *ubuntu* and specify the path to the private key (the one we got from the AWS console when we created our new key pair) to log into the instance.
 The box also needs to be overridden.

 Running `vagrant up --provider=aws` will provision the box.
-It will also generates an inventory file for you inside the directory, so ansible will know what to do.

 It will takes a few minutes to start the instance and run the provisioning part.
 Wait a few minutes, but if it looks like the system is stuck, you can re-run the previous command by exporting `VAGRANT_LOG=debug` in order to get more detailed information.

 > If the provisioning blocks while trying to connect to ssh, it's probably because your security group doesn't allow SSH connections.